learn-co-students/skills-based-javascript-intro-to-flow-control-js-intro-000/README.md

 ## About

-Sometimes, we only want to allow the execution of code only under certain conditions.
+Sometimes, we only want to allow the execution of code under certain conditions.

 Think of it this way.
 When you're driving a car, you can only go through a light **if** the light is green. **Otherwise**, if the light is yellow, you prepare to slow down; and if the light is red, you stop.
 Notice that we have distinct cases that we want to check for.